pandoradiscoverer/FaceExtractor/readme.md

 ## Usage

-1. **Select Image/Video**: Click the "Select Image/Video" button and choose the file to process.
+1. **Select Image/Video**: Click "Select Image/Video" and choose the file to process.
-2. **Select Output Directory**: Click the "Select Output Directory" button and choose where to save the extracted faces.
+2. **Select Output Directory**: Click "Select Output Directory" and choose where to save the extracted faces.
-3. **Extract Faces**: Click the "Extract Faces" button to start the extraction process.
+3. **Extract Faces**: Click "Extract Faces" to start the extraction process.
-4. **Stop Extraction**: Click the "Stop Extraction" button to halt the process at any time.
+4. **Stop Extraction**: Click "Stop Extraction" to halt the process at any time.
 5. **View Log and Progress**: Monitor the extraction progress and log messages in the provided text area.

 ## License